YuliaVK/Data-Analytics/EDA/README.md

 The aim of the analysis is to gain insight on:
 1. Understanding the overall trends and patterns of crime in London Boroughs.
 2. Identifying the specific crime types that are most prevalent in the city.
-3. Analyzing correlation with population density and with number of tourist attractions in each Borough.
+3. Analyzing correlation with population density and with a number of tourist attractions in each Borough.
 4. Examining the impact of the COVID-19 pandemic on crime rates and understanding any resulting shifts or changes in criminal behavior.
 5. Uncovering any unique factors or insights that could contribute to a deeper understanding of crime dynamics in the city.
 6. Making final data preparation and suggestions prior the data modeling.